Lipen/formal-methods-course/lec-computation.typ

 #definition[Church--Turing thesis][
   _Computable functions_ are exactly the functions that can be calculated using a mechanical (that is, automatic) calculation device given unlimited amounts of time and storage space.

+  // Any algorithmically solvable problem can be computed by a Turing machine.
 ]

 #quote[